Skip to content

 Parameters:

-• databases - String or None for main database.
-You can create schemes on databases in extra too.
+• databases: String or None for the main database.
+You can create schemas on databases in extra too.

 Default: False